 Summary: The gilda is the most iconic pintxo in the Basque Country and one of the most perfect appetizers in Spanish gastronomy.
 Three ingredients on a toothpick: anchovy, olive, and guindilla pepper.
-Simplicity elevated to art when the ingredients are of premium quality.
-This guide explains the correct order, authorized variations, and which anchovies work best.
+Simplicity elevated to art when the ingredients are top quality.
+This guide explains the correct order, authorized variants, and the best anchovies and boquerones to use.

 History of the Gilda